Shujun-He/Nucleic-Transformer/README.md

 # Repo file structure

 The src folder includes all the code needed to reproduce results in the paper and the OpenVaccine competition.
+Additional instructions are in each folder

 src/promoter_classification includes all the code and file needed to reproduce results for E.coli promoter classification